Task Prioritization: How to Use the Eisenhower Matrix for Better Time Management

 Tasks with severe consequences in both categories will likely belong in Quadrant 1, while those with minimal consequences in both categories might belong in Quadrant 4.

-2. Consider the Long-Term Impact
+2. Consider Long-Term Impact

 When assessing importance, think beyond the immediate effects of the task.
 How does this task contribute to your broader goals?
 Ask yourself: